mariaarnesson/portfolio1-guitars_history-website/testing.md

     - It has been confirmed that the main image on the mobile phone and tablet screen is clear and shows up after the page loads.
     - All pictures on the gallery page on the mobile phone and tablet screen have been reviewed and verified to be the correct size and on correct place.

+### Timeline Page

+1. Timeline Page Image
+    - It has been confirmed that the main image on the mobile phone and tablet screen is clear and shows up after the page loads.

+2. Timeline Page Text
+    - It has been confirmed that the title and text on the mobile phone and tablet screen is correct and display correctly and on correctly place.

+3. Timeline Page Circles
+    - The circles on the mobile phone and tablet screen are displayed in the right place - as the background of the event text.